Naval Service Commissioning Programs

 Naval Reserve Officers Training Corps

-The Naval Reserve Officers Training Corps (NROTC) program is designed to train and educate highly qualified students for commissioning and active service as unrestricted line officers in the U.S. Navy and the U.S. Marine Corps.
-To be eligible for this program, a student must:
+The Naval Reserve Officers’ Training Corps (NROTC) program is designed to train and educate highly qualified students for commissioning and active service as unrestricted line officers in the U.S. Navy and the U.S. Marine Corps.
+To be eligible for an NROTC Scholarship the student must meet the following requirements:

 1. Be a U.S. citizen